We are Chayn.

 You can read more about all that helped us start on our research synthesis here.

-The first step was to make sure our platform is ‘safe’ for our users.
+The first step was to make our platform ‘safe’ for our users.
 We’re designed for anonymity to be able to protect our users.
 Even our emails are disguised to shield you!

 Our users are likely to have limited internet access and little to no privacy.
 Soul Medicine does not need high-tech devices.
 You can access our work from a basic smartphone, on your email (or Facebook Messenger) - simple and accessible even at low bandwidth.